Ira Herskowitz

-Ira Herskowitz (July 14, 1946 – April 28, 2003) was an American phage and yeast geneticist geneticist who studied genetic regulatory circuits and mechanisms.
+Ira Herskowitz (July 14, 1946 – April 28, 2003) was an American phage and yeast geneticist who studied genetic regulatory circuits and mechanisms.
 He was particularly noted for his work on mating type switching and cellular differentiation, largely using Saccharomyces cerevisiae as a model organism.

 Education

 Ira Herskowitz and his twin brother Joel were born in Brooklyn, New York on 14 July 1946.
 Their father Irwin Herskowitz was a Drosophila geneticist, at Indiana University and later at Saint Louis University.